Greetings and welcome, ladies and gentlemen, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 Way back in 1992, during the primaries of that presidential election, Ross Perot was surprising everybody.

-Remember my invitation to the White House and to spend the night in Lincoln bedroom as a guest of George H.W.
+Remember my invitation to the White House and to spend the night in the Lincoln bedroom as a guest of George H.W.
 Bush.

-And the evening featured some discussion of the campaign, the election and so forth.
+And the evening featured some discussion of the campaign, the election, and so forth.

 And there was a point in time where President Bush said that he thought Tom Foley's a good guy.